ajasmin/microlp/README.md

 # microlp
-This is a fork of [minilp](https://github.com/ztlpn/minilp) which i initially made to fix some runtime errors.
+This is a fork of the archived [minilp](https://github.com/ztlpn/minilp) crate, which was made to fix some bugs, add features and allow the community to make issues and PRs.
-I'm no expert of optimization, if you have any suggestions or improvements feel free to open an issue or a pull request.

-## Warning
-currently panics in rust nightly 1.83.0 and 1.84.0 [see here](https://github.com/sparsemat/sprs/issues/370)

 [![Crates.io](https://img.shields.io/crates/v/microlp.svg)](https://crates.io/crates/microlp)
 [![Documentation](https://docs.rs/microlp/badge.svg)](https://docs.rs/microlp/)